JonWakefield/Anvil-Web-App/README.md

 ## Description:

 This repository includes the complete code-base to setup, execute, and run the PIDES Viewer Anvil-web-app.
+The PIDES Viewer web application is a website designed to enhance productivity by allowing for swift disgnosis of plasic and HIE (Hand intrusion events) occurances through a gin stand.

 ## Table of Contents